Access our resources

-Please be advised our data portal is currently down.
 To view or gain access to data, please follow the steps outlined below.
-We are also taking longer than usual to respond to enquiries due to the Coronavirus (COVID-19) pandemic.
 We will endeavour to get back to you as soon as we can.

 Researchers are encouraged to get in touch at an early stage of project planning.
-To help design studies, GS summary data can be viewed on request by contacting email@example.com.
+To help design studies, Generation Scotland summary data can be viewed on request by contacting email@example.com.

-Once a project is agreed, applicants should fill out a collaboration proposal form.
-There are two forms.
-If you would like access to Generation Scotland resources please use the form found below:
+Once a project is planned, applicants should fill out a collaboration proposal form.
+There is one form for Generation Scotland access and another for CovidLife access.
+If you would like access to Generation Scotland data, please complete the form below:

-If you would like access any of the data from our CovidLife projects, please us the form below:
+If you would like to access any of the data from our CovidLife projects, please use the form below:

-Upon submission, these forms are reviewed by the GS Access Committee (GSAC), which meets regularly.
+Upon submission, these forms are reviewed by the Generation Scotland Access Committee , which meets regularly.
 Our aim is to review applications within 6-8 weeks of submission, but typically sooner.
-Please contact us for the next meeting deadline at firstname.lastname@example.org or on 0131 651 8740.
 Applicants are notified of the decision no later than 2 weeks after the meeting.

 PDF Downloads of GS Access Policy

-The Generation Scotland Executive gratefully acknowledges the ALSPAC (Avon Longitudinal Study of Parents and Children) Access Policy, on which the GS Collaboration Agreement and the Management, Access and Publication Policy are based.
+The Generation Scotland Executive gratefully acknowledges the ALSPAC (Avon Longitudinal Study of Parents and Children) Access Policy, on which the Generation Scotland Collaboration Agreement and the Management, Access and Publication Policy are based.

 For more information, please e-mail firstname.lastname@example.org or call our office on 0131 651 8740.

 A unique study ID was applied to our data and samples at the point of collection.
-Personal information for study participants is held separately from all other study data, along with an encrypted version of the CHI.
-The key to the encrypted CHI linkage is held in the NHS system and is not accessible by GS.
+Personal information for study participants is held separately from all other study data, along with an encrypted version of the Communit Health Index.
+The key to the encrypted Community Health Index linkage is held in the NHS system and is not accessible by Generation Scotland.
 This process is described in the Data Access and Linkage Plan.

 You might also be interested in: